-The ImmersionRC Team wishes you many hours of enjoyment with your new Race Quad, and welcome any feedback that you may have at: feedback@immersionrc.com
+The ImmersionRC Team wishes you many hours of enjoyment with your new mini-quad, and welcome any feedback that you may have at: feedback@immersionrc.com

 The Getting Started Manual should have got you airborne.
-It is a good idea to read the full Instruction Manual also, which contains many more details than this abbreviated manual
+It is a good idea to read the full instruction manual also, which contains many more details than this Quick Start Quide.